News and Updates regarding Corona Virus in Berlin

 Therefore we are trying to give you the most up to date news concerning the Corona Virus here in Berlin and tips on how to get through the quarantine.

 How is the current Corona situation in Berlin?

-Currently there are more than 15.900 confirmed cases (last update 6th of October 2020) of Corona virus infections in Berlin since the start of the pandemic.
+Currently there are more than 52.063 confirmed cases (last update 19th of November 2020) of Corona virus infections in Berlin since the start of the pandemic.